zgm900613/zgm900613.github.io/_pages/cv.md

 * 2021 Ph.D.
 Shanghai Jiao Tong University, China
 * 2016 M.S.
 China University of Mining and Technology, China
 * 2013 B.S.
 China University of Mining and Technology, China
-* Visiting student at Massachusetts Institute of Technology (MIT, 2019-2020) and University of Nebraska-Lincoln (UNL, 2019)
+* Visiting student at Massachusetts Institute of Technology (2019-2020) and University of Nebraska-Lincoln (2019)

 Service
 ======